YingZhou001/Immuannot-vdj/readme.md

 Immuannot-vdj is designed to analyze Immunoglobulin (IG) and T cell receptor (TR) genes.
 It can be used to annotate gene structures such as leader parts and RSS for assemblies and long reads (HiFi, Ont R10, RNA transcripts).
+This software is developed and tested under linux environments.

 A manuscript is in preparing.

 Last update date : 11/21/2025